 The full results of the appraisal are reported in Annex D to this report.
-Potential cumulative effects of the Publication Core Strategy are identified in Section 6.1 and the matrices in Annex D
+Potential cumulative effects of the Core Strategy are identified in Section 6.1 and the matrices in Annex D.

-6.1 Summary of the Findings of the Appraisal of Draft Policies
+6.1 Summary of the Findings of the Appraisal

-Table 6.1 presents the significant effects of the vision, plan objectives, draft policies and strategies of the Publication Core Strategy.
+Table 6.1 presents the significant effects of the vision, plan objectives, policies and strategies of the Core Strategy.
 Significant effects are considered to be those which are potential major positive, major negative, minor negative and uncertain.
 Unless otherwise stated, the effects in Table 6.1 are over the short, medium and long term.
-The effects presented in Table 6.1 include potential cumulative effects and are the effects of the draft policies and strategies before mitigation measures or recommendations have been taken on board by the policy authors.
+The effects presented in Table 6.1 include potential cumulative effects and are the effects of the policies and strategies before mitigation measures or recommendations have been taken on board by the policy authors.